Thomasjkeel/jsmetrics/README.rst

 This project is very much a work in progress, so contributors are very welcome.
 You

-Details provided in: 'details_for_all_metrics' is not exact as in some cases ...
+Details provided in: `all metrics`_ is not exact as in some cases ...
 Most algorithms can be used at different pressure-levels etc.

 Where you can find my working-out:
 - I have included all of my working out in jupyter-notebooks available at: ... (warning: these notebooks have not been formatted nicely)